Luke Raley Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the eighth-best in MLB.
+- The Mariners pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Mariners' 3.71 team ERA ranks first among all league pitching staffs.
+- The Mariners have a 3.74 team ERA that ranks first among all MLB pitching staffs.

-- Mariners pitchers combine to give up 154 home runs (1.1 per game), the sixth-fewest in baseball.
+- Mariners pitchers combine to allow 157 home runs (1.1 per game), the eighth-fewest in baseball.

-- His last time out came on Sunday against the New York Mets, when the righty went three innings, surrendering three earned runs while allowing six hits.
+- His last time out was on Monday against the Cincinnati Reds, when the right-hander tossed five innings, surrendering five earned runs while giving up four hits.

+- The 23-year-old has an ERA of 4.50, with 8.7 strikeouts per nine innings, in 14 games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.